ndiing/ui2/README.md

 ## Contributing

-Contributions to UI2 are warmly welcomed!
+We welcome contributions to UI2!
 To contribute effectively:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.